zboxfs/zbox/README.md

 Features
 ========
-- Everything is encrypted :lock:, including metadata and directory structure, no knowledge is leaked to underneath storage
+- Everything is encrypted :lock:, including metadata and directory structure, no knowledge can be leaked to underlying storage
 - State-of-the-art cryptography: AES-256-GCM (hardware), XChaCha20-Poly1305,
   Argon2 password hashing and etc., empowered by [libsodium]
 - Content-based data chunk deduplication and file-based deduplication